jcerezochem/traj2oniom/README.md

 # traj2oniom
 Python script to generate ONIOM (Gaussian) inputs from MD trajectory and topology

-The scripts uses [MDAnalysis](https://www.mdanalysis.org/) module to select QM, MM and Point Charges layers.
+The script uses [MDAnalysis](https://www.mdanalysis.org/) module to select QM, MM and Point Charges layers.
-It can use the MDAnalysis [syntax](https://www.mdanalysis.org/docs/documentation_pages/selections.html) to set layers or use Gromacs index files.
+It can use the MDAnalysis [syntax](https://www.mdanalysis.org/docs/documentation_pages/selections.html) to set layers or, instead, Gromacs index files.
 Using the former allows dynamic selections along a trajectory.

 Quick guide
 -----------